 By which we mean that you have to dive into the water, swim downwards, and enter a tunnel while hoping that the camera suddenly changing location doesn't make you swim back out, then swim through an area with a lot of obstructions.
 Finally, you swim madly upwards, especially as you're probably hearing the drowning music, and you hope that when it stops, it's because you surfaced, rather than because you drowned.

 Then there's what's keeping the Biolizard alive: a huge life support system embedded into its skin with tubes, with a central system that's obviously very heavy and straining on the creature.
-Not to mention it doesn't have eyes, but very obvious cybernetic ones.
+Not to mention it doesn't have eyes, but very obvious gun turret-like ones.
 And yet it's still struggling to breathe.
 No wonder this is considered Shadow's prototype!

 The final stage, Cannon Core, has you flooding a chamber with water.
 Water that's tinted orange.
 Granted, it's no more harmful than any other non-lethal body of water in the game, and most likely you have Knuckles's Air Necklace at this point, but still not a fun segment for hydrophobes.

 Arguably, the ghosts in Hang Castle/Mystic Mansion.
 They appear out of nowhere, have a creepy laugh, simply fade when hit (just before reappearing in a couple of seconds), and even the characters admit that they make absolutely no sense.
 And as if that wasn't bad enough, imagine dropping into a room swarming with them, with walls that appear to be made of TV static.
-Oh, and in case you were going to get vindictive and try to Chaos Inferno all of them...they're immune to Team Blasts.
+And in case you were going to get vindictive and try to Chaos Inferno all of them...they're immune to Team Blasts.
 Have fun.

 Also, in the Super Hard Mode version of Hang Castle, they will appear in much bigger sizes.
 Particularly, if you go to a small room, you will notice a giant laughing pumpkin head is appearing right in front of you, filling up the entire room.